zsyver/hacksea/README.md

-# hackyhackhack
+# hacksea
-The ultimate hacky repo for hackilicious code
+The public repo for hacksea code.